IDilettant/paymaster/README.md

 ## Description
-Paymaster is a microservice providing REST API for creating and interacting with the user's money balance.
+Paymaster is a completely asynchronous service that provides the ability to create a user wallet with a cash balance and interacting with it as part of the microservice architecture using the REST API request structure

 ## Features
 - Create user account